-10 of the best eco-hotels in the UK
+10 of the best eco hotels in the UK

 Hart’s Hotel, Nottingham

 The narrow profile of this Noughties hotel on the castle ramparts makes for effective natural ventilation.
-Insulating render to the exterior, and substantial masonry blockwork walls reduce heat loss.
-Daylight streams through floor-to-ceiling windows.
-Everything possible is reusable or recyclable.
-Delicious cooking of local seasonal ingredients reduces food miles, and they’ll pack up leftovers to take away.
+Insulating render to the exterior and substantial masonry block-work walls reduce heat loss.
+Daylight streams through floor-to-ceiling windows and everything possible is reusable or recyclable.
+Delicious menu of local seasonal ingredients reduces food miles, and they’ll pack up leftovers to take away.

 Doubles from £139, room only. hartsnottingham.co.uk